britive/access-broker-examples/Windows/README.md

 ---

-## ✅ Steps to Grant `SeRemoteInteractiveLogonRight`, `SeAddUsersPrivilege`, and Remote Management Rights to a gMSA
+## ✅ Steps to Grant `SeRemoteInteractiveLogonRight`, `SeAddUsersPrivilege`, and Remote Management Rights to a ServiceAccount

 ### 🔹 1.
 Create or Update a GPO That Applies to Target Servers